EverettNC/ALPHAWOLF/ALPHAWOLF_COMMERCIAL_TEST_SUITE.md

 *[Text on screen]*:
 **"You don't have to live just on memories anymore."**

-**Narrator:** "Free forever for families.
+**Narrator:** "Available forever for families.
 Because everyone deserves dignity.
 Everyone deserves to be remembered.
 Everyone deserves sovereignty."

 *[Margaret to camera]*